 - Episodes: 12

-The Elisive Samurai offers a different proposal from most anime of the genre, focusing on a protagonist that avoids direct struggle.
-The plot follows a feudal young man who loses everything and needs to survive fleeing and hiding as he seeks to rebuild his power.
+The Elusive Samurai offers a different approach than most anime in the genre, focusing on a protagonist who avoids direct combat.
+The plot follows a young feudal lord who loses everything and must survive by running and hiding while trying to rebuild his power.
 This more strategic and psychological approach brings freshness to the genre.

-With a vibrant animation and a good dose of humor, the anime can balance lightness with dramatic moments.
-The development of the characters, though subtle, is well built, and the villains are charismatic.
-For those who like a more tactical and less traditional approach to the Samurai figure, this is an excellent choice.
+With vibrant animation and a healthy dose of humor, the anime manages to balance lightheartedness with dramatic moments.
+The character development, while subtle, is well-constructed, and the villains are charismatic.
+For those who enjoy a more tactical, less traditional approach to the samurai, this is an excellent choice.

 04. Samurai Champloo